dbt-labs/dbt-audit-helper/README.md

 **Usage notes:**
 * `primary_key` must be a unique key in both tables, otherwise the join won't work as expected.
+* `emojis` is a boolean argument that defaults to `true`.
+If you don't want to include emojis in the output, set it to `false`.

 ### Advanced usage - dbt Cloud: